 Special Needs Grandparenting?
 That’s a phrase you never heard even 20 years ago.
 Now, grandparents want to know.
-It’s their nature-they want to help.
+It’s their nature to want to help.
+So how do you involve your extended family in disability parenting?

 Paying attention to grandparents and other extended family members, as it pertains to having a special needs child, is, unfortunately, a relatively new phenomenon.
 Support groups for Grandparents are still few and far between.
 Heck, there still aren’t enough support groups and resources for siblings as far as I’m concerned.
 Let alone aunts, uncles, and cousins.
 And, as special needs parents, sometimes when we’re just in survival mode and trying to keep our own nuclear unit running smoothly.
 We neglect the relationships that are beyond our immediate household.
 Here are some ideas and tips that I’ve read and tried along the way.